hbc/NGS_Data_Analysis_Course/sessionVI/lessons/01_alignment.md

 ![align_cleanup](../img/workflow_cleanup.png)

 If duplicates aren't marked, then the PCR-based errors will be picked up again and again as false positive variant calls.
-Duplicates are easy to detect since they have the same mapping information and CIGAR string:
+Duplicates are easy to detect: since they have the same mapping information and CIGAR string:

 ![dedup1](../img/dedup_begin.png)